Overview & challenge

 Hendri Boer, IT infrastructure & cybersecurity, Aventus

 With Spaces, Aventus receives real-time information about the number of occupants in a building and can view the data at a floor or room level.
-Once the maximum occupancy in areas was established, they were able to identify hotspots where people gathered.
+This is done by establishing the maximum occupancy in areas, to identify hotspots where people gather.
 The security staff receive push notifications and administrative staff receive weekly and monthly email reports about building activity via Spaces.
 Thanks to these reports, Aventus was able to discover crowding and take action.

 “We created accounts for our security team, our custodial staff, our network engineers, and our administrative staff, and then we rolled out training for Cisco Spaces.
 The platform is so intuitive that even employees with little or no ICT background took to it quickly.
 The dashboards are available to all authenticated employees, but we can limit what they see based on the information they need to perform their duties.”